About

 1830s: England's textile industry is so efficient that eventually Indian manufacturers can't compete, and work is outsourced to England.

-1960s: It becomes common to outsource tasks that involve massive amounts of information, such as data processing, to external vendors, due to the large costs and physical storage requirements associated with computers.
+1960s: It becomes common to outsource tasks that involve massive amounts of information, such as processing, to external vendors, due to the large costs and physical storage requirements associated with computers.

 1962: JCR Licklider of MIT publishes a paper discussing his "Galactic Network" concept.
-He envisions a globally interconnected set of computers through which everyone can quickly access data and programs from any site.
+He envisions a globally interconnected set of computers through which everyone can quickly access and programs from any site.

 1963: Electronic Data Systems signs an agreement with Blue Cross of Pennsylvania for the handling of its data-processing services.
 It's the first time a large business has turned over its entire data-processing department to a third party.